jhonnybonny/bitrix-decrypt/README.md

 ---
 https://jhonnybonny.github.io/bitrix-decrypt/  (demo web version)

 These are PHP scripts to decrypt encrypted passwords from Bitrix database for LDAP and Mail plugins.
-They reverse the custom encryption using MD5, XOR, and Base64.

 For LDAP: Default salt is "ldap".
 For Mail: Default salt is empty string "".